(Salvadoran, Honduran stuffed masa flatbread)

 - Line a tortilla press with plastic and press out each ball to about 5 or 6 inches wide and about 1/4-inch thick.
 If you don't have a tortilla press, place the dough between two pieces of plastic wrap or wax paper and roll it out with a rolling pin.

-- Pupusas de Queso: With a cheese filling.
-Use grated quesillo, queso fresco, farmer's cheese, mozzarella, Swiss cheese or a combination.
-Add some minced green chile if you like.
+- Pupusas de Queso: Fill the pupusa with grated cheese.
+Use grated quesillo, queso fresco, farmer's cheese, mozzarella, Swiss cheese or a combination of two or more.
+Add some minced green chile for a bit of a kick.

-- Pupusas de Chicharrones: With a filling of fried chopped pork and a little tomato sauce.
+- Pupusas de Chicharrones: These pupusas are filled with chopped chicharrones, or ground, cooked pork, and mixed with a a little tomato sauce.
 A reasonable facsimile can be made by pulsing 1 cup of cooked bacon with a little bit of tomato sauce in a food processor.

-- Pupusas de Frijoles Refritos: With a refried bean filling.
+- Pupusas de Frijoles Refritos: Use either black or red refried beans.

-- Pupusas Revueltas: Use a mixture of chicharrones, cheese and refried beans.
+- Pupusas Revueltas: A tasty mix of chicharrones, cheese and refried beans.
+Revueltas means roughly "mixed up" in Spanish.

-- Pupusas de Queso y Loroco: With a cheese and tropical vine flower filling.
+- Pupusas de Queso y Loroco: A filling of cheese and a tropical vine flower, called loroco.
 Loroco can be found in jars at many Latin markets.

-- Pupusas de Arroz: A variety of pupusa that uses rice flour instead of corn masa.
+- Pupusas de Arroz: Rice pupusas are a variety of pupusa that uses rice flour instead of corn masa.